Polycrystalline silicon: Components

 The molten silicon will then crystallize as it cools.
 By precisely controlling the temperature gradients, researchers have been able to grow very large grains, of up to hundreds of micrometers in size in the extreme case, although grain sizes of 10 nanometers to 1 micrometer are also common.
-In order to create devices on polysilicon over large-areas however, a crystal grain size smaller than the device feature size is needed for homogeneity of the devices.
+In order to create devices on polysilicon over large-areas, however, a crystal grain size smaller than the device feature size is needed for homogeneity of the devices.
 Another method to produce poly-Si at low temperatures is metal-induced crystallization where an amorphous-Si thin film can be crystallized at temperatures as low as 150 °C if annealed while in contact of another metal film such as aluminium, gold, or silver.

 Polysilicon has many applications in VLSI manufacturing.
 One of its primary uses is as gate electrode material for MOS devices.
 A polysilicon gate's electrical conductivity may be increased by depositing a metal (such as tungsten) or a metal silicide (such as tungsten silicide) over the gate.
 Polysilicon may also be employed as a resistor, a conductor, or as an ohmic contact for shallow junctions, with the desired electrical conductivity attained by doping the polysilicon material.

 One major difference between polysilicon and a-Si is that the mobility of the charge carriers of the polysilicon can be orders of magnitude larger and the material also shows greater stability under electric field and light-induced stress.
 This allows more complex, high-speed circuitry to be created on the glass substrate along with the a-Si devices, which are still needed for their low-leakage characteristics.
-When polysilicon and a-Si devices are used in the same process this is called hybrid processing.
+When polysilicon and a-Si devices are used in the same process, this is called hybrid processing.
 A complete polysilicon active layer process is also used in some cases where a small pixel size is required, such as in projection displays.

 Feedstock for PV industry

 Polycrystalline silicon is the key feedstock in the crystalline silicon based photovoltaic industry and used for the production of conventional solar cells.
 For the first time, in 2006, over half of the world's supply of polysilicon was being used by PV manufacturers.
 The solar industry was severely hindered by a shortage in supply of polysilicon feedstock and was forced to idle about a quarter of its cell and module manufacturing capacity in 2007.
 Only twelve factories were known to produce solar-grade polysilicon in 2008; however, by 2013 the number increased to over 100 manufacturers.
 Monocrystalline silicon is higher priced and a more efficient semiconductor than polycrystalline as it has undergone additional recrystallization via the Czochralski method.
+Trichlorosilane is used to create high purity electronic grade (poly)silicon (EGS) from metallurgical grade (poly)silicon (MGS) which is produced from quartzite.
+EGS is used for silicon photovoltaics and is necessary for the Czochralski method of wafer production used in integrated circuits.